Trust center · Cumulative rig

 | requestIdleCallback presence | present (Chromium) | absent (Safari) |

-| Hash uniqueness across sessions | 100% unique | population-stable |
+| Same fingerprint, session after session?
+Hash uniqueness across sessions | 100% unique | population-stable |

 Launch-blocker policy